freddorn/relaxing-hotsprings/TESTING.md

 2. Hero image:
     1. Verified that it is the correct size.
     2. Checked that it is responsive.
+    3. Originally it was going to go from edge to edge, but on smaller screens, the image would crop in a way that was unsuitable for the chosen images.
+    4. Added a media query to increase the height on smaller sizes below medium.

 3. Main section
     1. Confirmed that all headlines and text are centered in their appropriate sections.